neofright/sabnzbd_srrdb/README.md

 - If no srr can be found, exit.
 Maybe this is not a scene release or maybe multi episode tv nzb etc....

-- Use srr file to rename the release file to correct name - this is better deobfuscation than renaming the file to SAB_FILENAME
+- Use srr file to rename the release file to correct name - this is better deobfuscation than renaming the file to SAB_FILENAME + '.ext'

 - Extract the contents of the srr file to provide missing nfo etc.